SenseLogic/GLIMPSE/README.md

 ## Description

-In reading mode, ".mp4" and ".webm" local links are replaced by a video player.
+In reading mode, this plugin replaces links to local ".mp4" and ".webm" files by a customizable video player.

 ## Installation